About Transportation Modeling

 Each day, more than 7.5 million trips are taken on our transportation network throughout the region.
 SPC’s travel models provide data and analysis to help the region prepare effective transportation plans, manage congestion and meet air quality standards.
 SPC routinely provides technical assistance to its members and partner agencies to develop traffic forecasts for key transportation improvements throughout the region.
 Several components of SPC’s travel demand model were reviewed and upgraded in 2015 to improve performance and streamline the modeling process.

-SPC received and responded to over 140 requests from planning partners and their consultant teams for travel projections and traffic growth factors for ongoing projects in 2016.
-Key 2016 travel demand forecasting project locations included:
+SPC has received and responded to over 140 requests from planning partners and their consultant teams for travel projections and traffic growth factors for ongoing projects.
+Key travel demand forecasting project locations included:

 - Travel demand analysis for East Busway Extension feasibility study — Allegheny County